Kitay-gorod: Destruction during the Soviet era

 All 10 chapels, 7 out of 18 parish churches, the Cathedral of the Nikolo-Greek Monastery, and two monastery bell towers were demolished in Kitay-gorod in the 1920s and 1930s by the Soviet government.
 After the destruction of the ancient wall with fortress towers, Kitay-gorod lost its borders and outlines.
 And in the mid-30s, with the renaming of the main streets after communist revolutionaries and politicians, the ancient toponymy of Kitay-gorod was also destroyed.

-Fortunately, history itself did not allow time to inflict even more grievous wounds in the very heart of Moscow.
 The last pre-war victim of Kitay-gorod was the Kazan Cathedral, demolished in 1936, which stood on the corner of Nikolskaya Street and the Red Square.

 Starting from 1990, the original names of the streets were restored, but most of the cultural heritage cannot be rebuilt.

 Etymology

-Beside Kitay-gorod in Moscovia in ancient Russia, Kitay was also a name for a sea.
-A sea called Kitay exists in Odessa in Ukraine.
+Beside Kitay-gorod in Grand Duchy of Moscow in ancient Russia.
 Older sources said that people with darker skin than other ethnic groups of Russia sold goods and traded with other peoples in the area of the Kitay sea.

 Kita (pl. kity) is a somewhat obsolete word for "plait" or "an item made by braiding".
 A 17th-century Russian source states "У шапок янычары имели киты" ("U shapok yanychary imeli kity"), meaning "The Janissaries had braids hanging from their caps".
 In his 1967 book Rise of Russia, author Robert Wallace asserts that the term might mean a rough-hewn defensive bulwark made from woven wicker baskets filled with earth or rock – and thus Kitay-gorod means "Basket city".
 Kitay could also be derived from an old word for the wooden stakes used in construction of the quarter's walls.
 Gorod is simply the Russian word for "city", derived from the ancient gord.

-Kitay (Russian: Китай) is also the modern Russian name for China, and cognates with the historic Khitan people of northeastern China.
-Kitay cognates with the English Cathay.
+Kitay (Russian: Китай) is also the modern Russian name for China, and is cognate with the name of the historic Khitan people of northeastern China.
+Kitay is thus cognate with the English Cathay.